groundlight/python-sdk/docs/docs/sample-applications/6-dog-on-couch.md

 ## Installation

-Ensure you have Python 3.9 or higher installed, and then install the Groundlight SDK and OpenCV library:
+Ensure you have Python 3.9 or higher installed, and then install the Groundlight SDK, OpenCV library, and other required libraries:

 ```bash
 pip install groundlight opencv-python pillow pyaudio